-On top of that, we’re most comfortable with black and white absolutes: yes or no, safe or not safe.
+We’re most comfortable with black and white absolutes: yes or no, safe or unsafe.
 Unfortunately, the world isn’t black or white.

-It’s very important to realize that there are risks either way, online or off.
+It’s important to realize there are risks either online or off.

 Unique risks online are few

-There are very few risks that are truly unique to using your credit card online.
+There are very few risks unique to using your credit card online.

 Yes, online shopping security issues exist.
 Your device could have malware in the form of a keylogger, which records everything you type.
-And yes, it’s extremely rare, but your connection to an online merchant could be intercepted by someone watching and recording your payment information.1
+And, while it’s extremely rare, your connection to an online merchant could be intercepted by someone watching and recording your payment information.1

 Much more common, however, are things that apply regardless of how you use your credit card.
-The news reports we hear are major breaches at retailers and banks, where it doesn’t matter if you used your card online or off.
-In fact, most of those break-ins are caught and dealt with so quickly that if you or I are affected, it’s only to the extent that we might unexpectedly get a replacement credit card.
+The news reports we hear are major breaches at retailers and banks, where it doesn’t matter if you used your card online or in person.
+Most of those break-ins are caught and dealt with so quickly that if you or I are affected, it’s only to the extent that we might unexpectedly get a replacement credit card.